BCEESAY10/BCEESAY10/README.md

 - 👋 Hi, I’m Bamfa Ceesay
-- 👀 I’m interested in Software development
+- 👀 I’m an aspiring in Software developer
-- 🌱 I’m currently learning front-end development
+- 🌱 I’m currently learning Javascript libraries and frameworks
 - 💞️ I’m looking to collaborate on software projects
-- 📫 You can reach me at https://bceesay10.github.io/personal-portfolio/
+- 📫 You can reach me at bamfa-portfolio.vercel.app

 <!---
 BCEESAY10/BCEESAY10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.